bizagwira/crc32/README.md

 cd build
 cmake ../
 make
+# Then, find the exacutable into the <crc32-repo-path>/bin
+cd ../bin
 ```
-Find the exacutable into the <crc32-repo-path>/bin